lukas-karsch/builtbylukas/src/content/blog/chrome-extension-for-maps.md

 As promised, you can get the code for this extension here:
 [GitHub](https://github.com/lukas-karsch/bringbackmaps)

 If anything breaks or you find a bug - let me know!
-Submit a Pull Request or send a message at [x.com/builtbylukas](https://x.com/builtbylukas)
+Submit a Pull Request or send me a message at [x.com/builtbylukas](https://x.com/builtbylukas)